dimitri-nicolo/calico/maintenance/logstorage/adjust-log-storage-size.md

 ### Before you begin...

-**Review Log storage requirements**
+**Review log storage requirements**

-Review [Log storage requirements]() for guidance on the number of nodes and resources to configure for your environment.
+Review [Log storage requirements]({{site.baseurl}}/maintenance/logstorage/log-storage-requirements) for guidance on the number of nodes and resources to configure for your environment.

 ### How to